Supporting & Enhancing Health in the Community of Hinton

 Beginning with the seed money from the coin jars, the Foundation continues to this day to raise money for our local Hospital and Extended Care facilities.

-The original Foundation was comprised of former Hospital Board members Garth Griffiths, Lynda Allan, Fiona Murray-Galbraith and Ken Brady, plus representatives from the new Regional Authority, Bruce Deal and Bill Bulger.
+The original Foundation was comprised of former Hospital Board members Garth Griffiths, Lynda Allen, Fiona Murray-Galbraith and Ken Brady, plus representatives from the new Regional Authority, Bruce Deal and Bill Bulger.

 The first successful project was an effort to raise $100,000 towards the purchase of a CT Scanner.
 Garth Griffiths had a thermometer sign on display, built to indicate the campaign’s progress.
 This effort was put over the top by the highly successful comedy night called “Laughter is the Best Medicine”.
 Ultimately, the Foundation served as the conduit for an ad hoc Community Committee that successfully raised over $500,000 from municipal governments, industry, and small businesses.